+Associations that bind an association member by contract.
+To change the nature of this association, a member will have to re-negotiate the contract.
+The amount of autonomy retained depends on how difficult it is to negotiate the changes.
+The difficulty may rise as more entities become a party to the contract.

+So, the level of autonomy is a key one for interacting Archives, determining the ease with which each can effect changes in the nature of the association and the impact/penalty to each for recovering full autonomy.
+This dimension is different from the degree of technical homogeneity the association implements or supports, but it is not totally independent.
+For example, a high degree of technical homogeneity can be achieved in a broad association where each participating entity is free to leave without penalty.
+However, the permanence of such an association cannot be guaranteed, and may be improved by making it more difficult to re-negotiate the association, or by establishing penalties for recovering full autonomy.
+Also, a given degree of technical homogeneity might be achieved more rapidly and at lower cost when the contract is more binding.

+The following subsections discuss the various options shown in Table 6-1.

 Cooperating Archives

 Cooperating Archives are based on standards agreements among two or more Archives.
 The simplest form of cooperation between Archives is when one Archive acts as a Consumer of material from another Archive.
 In this case the consuming Archive must support the DIP format of the producing Archive as a SIP format.
-Cooperating Archives have related communities of interest, so they order and ingest data from other cooperating Archives and possibly have common data Producers.
+Cooperating Archives may have related communities of interest, so they order and ingest data from other cooperating Archives and possibly have common data Producers.
 No common access, submission or dissemination standards are assumed.
 The only requirement for this architecture is that the cooperating groups support at least one common SIP and DIP format for inter-Archive requests.
-The control mechanism for this sort of inter-operation can be Event Based Order requests at each Archive.
+The control mechanism for this sort of inter-operation may be Event Based Order requests at each Archive.

 Figures 6-1 and 6-2 illustrate the concept of cooperating Archives.